Morocco–Western Sahara border

 The Morocco–Western Sahara border is 444 km in length and runs from Atlantic Ocean in the west, to the tripoint with Algeria in the east.
 The border has existed purely in a de jure sense since Morocco's annexation of Western Sahara in 1976–1979.

 Description

 The border starts in the west at the Atlantic coast and consists of a single horizontal line, terminating in the east at the Algerian tripoint.
-The border traverses a thinly populated section of the Sahara desert.
+The border traverses a thinly populated section of the Sahara.

 History

 The border emerged during the 'Scramble for Africa', a period of intense competition between European powers in the later 19th century for territory and influence in Africa.
 The process culminated in the Berlin Conference of 1884, in which the European nations concerned agreed upon their respective territorial claims and the rules of engagements going forward.
-As a result of this process, Spain announced its intention to declare a protectorate over the north-west African coast between Cape Bojador and Ras Nouadhibou (Cape Blanco/Cap Blanc), which was formally created as the Rio de Oro colony the following year.
+As a result of this process, Spain announced its intention to declare a protectorate over the north-west African coast between Cape Bojador and Ras Nouadhibou-La Agüera (Cape Blanco/Cap Blanc), which was formally created as the Rio de Oro colony the following year.